IneshV/Monte-Carlo-Simulation-Buffons-Needle/README.md

 # Buffon's Needle README

-If you were to randomly drop needles onto a plane with parallel lines spaced a distance of 2 **units** apart, the total number of needles over those that intersect a line approaches $\pi$???
+If you were to randomly drop needles onto a plane with parallel lines spaced a distance of 2 needles apart, the total number of needles over those that intersect a line approaches $\pi$???
 Mysterious?
 I think not.

 ![Buffon’s Needle Demo](buffons-needle-visual.png)

-This is a small project to learn and practice fascinating **(geometric) probability theory**, specifically Monte Carlo simulations.
+This is a small project to learn and practice fascinating (geometric) probability theory, specifically Monte Carlo simulations.

 ---